Associate Dean for Admissions and Financial Aid

-Dean Sim has been active in the governance of the Law School Admission Council (LSAC) and currently serves on the LSAC Assessments Committee, which oversees test development and psychometric activities of the LSAT, and is featured on the Diversity in Law video.
-She had previously served on the Board of Trustees as well as the four standing committees—audit, finance and legal, services and programs, and test, development, and research.
-During her time on the services and programs committee, she was co-chair of the global admissions workgroup.
-Aside from presenting at various LSAC conferences and forums, she was the keynote speaker for the American Association of Law Schools (AALS) Section on Prelegal Education and Admissions and has served as a panelist for the Northeast Association of Pre-Law Advisors (NAPLA), the Midwest Association of Pre-Law Advisors (MAPLA), and the National Asian Pacific American Bar Association’s (NAPABA) Pre-Law Conference.
+Dean Sim has been active in the American Association of Law Schools (AALS) and the governance of the Law School Admission Council (LSAC).
+She currently serves as Chair-Elect on the AALS Section on Prelaw Education and Admission to Law School, which focuses on bettering legal education and increasing diversity in the legal profession.
+For LSAC, her most recent services was with the LSAC Assessments Committee during the pandemic, which oversaw test development and psychometric activities for the Digital LSAT and LSAT Flex.
+Dean Sim had previously served on the Board of Trustees as well as the four standing committees—Audit, Finance and Legal, Services and Programs, and Test, Development, and Research.
+During her time on the Services and Programs committee, she was co-chair of the global admissions workgroup.
+Aside from presenting at various LSAC conferences and forums, she was the keynote speaker for the American Association of Law Schools (AALS) Section on Prelegal Education and Admission to Law School and has served as a panelist for the Northeast Association of Pre-Law Advisors (NAPLA), the Midwest Association of Pre-Law Advisors (MAPLA), and the National Asian Pacific American Bar Association’s (NAPABA) Pre-Law Conference.
 She is currently Co-Chair of the Featured Speakers Committee for the quadrennial 2016 Prelaw Advisors National Council (PLANC) Conference.